Conitental/MsftErrorLookup/ReadMe.md

 ## Installation

 *MsftErrorLookup* is available on the PowerShell Gallery.
-Use the following command to install the it:
+Use the following command to install it:

 ```powershell
 Install-Module -Name MsftErrorLookup -Scope CurrentUser